aleexcif/github-repository-stats-api/README.md

      }
      ```

----

-## Additional Notes
+> [!NOTE]

-This should provide a clear overview and easy-to-follow instructions for anyone interested in using this API.
+> This should provide a clear overview and easy-to-follow instructions for anyone interested in using this API.
 Let me know if you’d like me to clarify any sections further!

----

-## License
+>

-_This project is licensed under the MIT License.
-See the LICENSE file for details._
+> This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/aleexcif/github-repository-stats-api/blob/main/LICENSE) file for details.